fdjvf/Blogs-Sample/README.md

 ![Anonymous User Blog](https://user-images.githubusercontent.com/11657124/122775239-8933ac80-d26f-11eb-976c-73ba5680f8fd.gif)

 ### REST API

+REST API to manage the posts as an Editor user.
+The API exposes two endpoints:
+* GetPendingPosts : Returns a list of the posts that are pending for approval
+* UpdatePostStatus : Receives the post identifier and a PostStatus (Approve or Reject) in order to update the Post.

-The API is Api Key Auth to validate who the user is and if it is an Editor or a Writer.
+The API used API Key Auth to validate who the user is and if it is an Editor or a Writer.
 Currently only **Editors** are able to use the API

 #### Credentials

 To use the API with POSTMAN , create a new request and add a new Header with Key called **AuthToken** and in the value use the following tokens:
 ![image](https://user-images.githubusercontent.com/11657124/122782334-41645380-d276-11eb-84f6-9bd1473f46a2.png)